 knowledge is required to understand the purpose and use of the

 and parent of other important HTML elements.

 Have you seen our YouTube Channel yet?
-Subscribe here and see if the videos help you learn faster.
+Subscribe and follow @factorpad so you don't miss new content.

 br /tag for line breaks, click Back.

 A newly-updated free resource.
 Connect and refer a friend today.